TheMadav/excel-csv-skripts/README.md

 Feel free to use them for your Excel Sheets

+## YNAB-Import

+Converts the CSV-MT940 format used by german banks into the format required by YNAB.

 ## Import Holidays

 Imports jewish holidays from Hebcal and matches them to two CSVs containing titles and IDs of holidays and parashot.
 The output is a csv file with date, name, prequel (e.g. "Erev"), sequel (e.g. "3rd Candle"), holiday\_id and parasha\_id.